Get a head start into the European IT freelancer market with this extensive guide. Learn how to build a successful freelancing career.

 Why not become an IT freelancer?

-Like with everything else, there are certainly downsides to the freelancing lifestyle.
+Like with everything else, there certainly are downsides to the freelancing lifestyle.

 Take project interviews as an example.
 Nobody really likes them, but there are people who dislike them more than others.
 For some, the frequent interviewing might turn out to be a real problem.